Search this website (jump to search)

 3 October 2012

-It is useless having any advocacy for carers when it is being made impossible for people to quaify as a carer.
 I am currently the carer for an elderly red parking pass disabled senior 70yo female.
 My mother suffers both rheumatoid & osteo arthritis, asthma & has blood pressure issues.
 HACC’s have determined that it is unsafe for her to bathe herself and assist with respite for me once day a week.
 I have applied for both Centrelink Allowance and Centrelink Payment because on a good week based over a twelve (12) week period I am in attendance at my mothers house for 27 hours a week assisting with personal care only.
 I can not acknowledge the at least 5 hours housework that includes picking up and disposing of dropped tissues, taking out filled bins, washing dishes, disinfecting floors because general cleaning is allowed to be included.
 I can not acknowledge as part of my 27 hours watching educational shows 5hrs per week with my mother like Letters & Numbers (selected because Alzheimer’s recommend word & number puzzles) because you are not to include as part of personal care watching television.
 I can not include taking and accompanying my mother shopping because she is unable to drive long distances and her parking pass will tell you walk very far.5 hours per week.
 42 hrs per week all up on a good week.
 I can not include the fact I have assisted in converting mum’s bath to a shower because despite the fact there is supposed to be a grant to qualify you have to work out who covers you this took about 6weeks get it acknowledged to was needed this was done and then sit and wait for 6months for someone to come out and say what’s needed to be done then go from there.

 Despite legislation that states that if I am unable to work due to the constraints of my caring abilities I have only been approved for Carer’s Allowance.
 I requested a review of the refusal of my Carers Payment now about 6 weeks ago.
 I note that two phone calls were made to me from Centrelink Toowoomba office to try and talk me out of this request.
 During the 2nd phone call I was told I basically had no chance of success at review because Centrelink were using as the basis of their approval process an internal social security memo from I think 1990’s that set the minimum criteria of qualification 58 hours personal care time a week and that care had to be provided 7 days a week.
 I pointed out to the 2nd caller that this could not be the case because the social security website allowed carers I think 66 days off a year.
 I pointed out to this 2nd officer (that was in possession of a letter detailing every single hour of my average days) that as both my mother and I reside in a minor remote town the chance of me being able to find an employer willing to pay me 4 hours the minimum for casuals for my hopefully free 2hours a day were zero and I demanded my right to have my application reviewed.
 I was advised that this would take about 4weeks.
 It is now about 6 weeks.
 During my phone call today to find out how my revue is progressing is met with a response that Human Resources are no longer bound to any time frame for revues and I am required to get another doctors report.
 The last doctor ticked all the boxes correctly and stated my mothers condition would not improve and stated as my mum has had her disabled parking pass for I think over 20 years I’m guessing he’s right.
 Amongst that bundle of forms was my mother giving permission for Centrelink to access any further information from the doctors or any other source to validate the claim.